MarcoRG345/sound_trackDB/README.md

 # Use
 Can use this software with two main ways:
- * Compile using cargo with 'cargo build --release' first, then use 'cargo run' it will be slow compiling and perhaps the computer will work hard, but this it only the first time compiling.
-I don`t recommend use 'cargo clean' so easy, i has not found a way to reduce de compiling resources time yet.
+ * Compile using cargo with `cargo build --release first`, then use `cargo run` it will be slow compiling and perhaps the computer will work hard, but this it only the first time compiling.
+I DONT`t recommend use 'cargo clean' so easy, i has not found a way to reduce de compiling resources time yet.
- * Download the sound_tracDB in the "releases" section, descompress it and ejecute './sound_trackDB' binary.
+ * Download the sound_tracDB in the "releases" section, descompress it and ejecute `./sound_trackDB` binary.

 # Features
    Ability to store MP3 files in the database.
     Read ID3 tags from MP3 files and display the information.
     Getting queries and show them
     A basic GUI presentation.

 # Limitations
    The application currently shows duplicate entries of files in the database.
     The functionality to play MP3 files is not included in this version.
     Getting queries but you can not edit songs and albums yet The GUI is so basic it will designed more cyberpunk style or something modern context.